 All applicants must submit a project proposal through INTEGRO.

 More information about this funding opportunity, including deadlines, is available on our IFIT – Capital Investment projects page.

 At what stage of technology maturity must the projects be when submitting an application?

-Proposed capital investment projects must be at a pilot to commercial stage and incorporate technology that does not yet exist at the proposed scale and specifications in the Canadian forest sector.
+Proposed capital investment projects must be at a demonstration to commercial stage and incorporate technology that does not yet exist at the proposed scale and specifications in the Canadian forest sector.

 Is there a required business plan template?

 No, there is no specific template.
 An existing business plan is acceptable as long as it provides key financial metrics that would be typically included when seeking traditional debt financing for a project.
 It should describe the applicant, demonstrate commitment to the project, and outline how the anticipated financial metrics will be achieved in light of project risks